 - Prepare and practice answers to commonly asked questions

-- Engaged in a mock interview and received feedback from a career specialist (available through Interview Stream)
+- Engaged in a mock interview and received feedback from a career specialist (available through Big Interview)

 Making the right plans for your future can be difficult.
 Starting with a self-assessment can assist you in making decisions about jobs by defining your skills, interests, values, achievements, strengths, and weaknesses.
 Employers today have many qualified candidates from which to choose.
 You will only be considered for a position if you can demonstrate that you know who you are and how your set of qualifications and personal qualities can benefit their company.
 Through the process of self-assessment you will be able to decide what contributions you can make to the marketplace.
 By becoming more self-aware, you will improve your confidence and your ability to directly answer questions about your qualifications and experience.